Backup Testing and Recovery Readiness — Can You Actually Recover?

 - Your cyber insurer requires documented proof of restoration testing for policy underwriting or renewal.

 - Your provider confirms backups are in order — and they probably genuinely believe it.
 But confirming that backups run without errors isn't the same as knowing what actually happens the day you need them.
 A restoration test is the equivalent of a full fire drill — not just checking where the exits are, but simulating the full evacuation under real conditions.
-We restore for real, in an isolated environment, at full scale.
-And we come back with clear findings: gaps to fix if they exist, or in most cases, the peace of mind that everything is in order — with the documentation to prove it.

 What will you receive?